 2006 - The British play History Boys opens on Broadway and wins the Tony for Best Play seven weeks later.

 2003 - Madonna makes her primetime acting debut on Will & Grace.

-1997 - 32-year old Alan Cumming has his first American movie role in the comedy Romy & Michele's High School, which opens in theaters today.
-He played the nerd who became successful and fabulously wealthy as an adult.
+1997 - 32-year-old Alan Cumming has his first American movie role in the comedy Romy & Michele's High School, which opens in theaters today.
+He plays the nerd who became successful and fabulously wealthy as an adult.

 2005 - Spain legalizes same-sex marriage.

 April 26, 1970 - Stephen Sondheim's Company opens on Broadway, featuring Elaine Strich's classic number The Ladies Who Lunch.

 1977 - Studio 54 opens.

 2009 - The first same-sex marriages take place in Iowa.